hozkok/hozkok.github.io/_posts/2022-06-11-on-building-software-systems.md

 date:   2022-06-11
 ---

-In this post, I discuss the problems and considerations to take in designing and building systems.
+In this post, I discuss the problems and considerations to take in designing and building software systems.

 ## The problems of software systems